 What is Biofeedback?

 Biofeedback is a training technique that helps individuals learn how to change physiological activity for the purposes of improving health and performance.
-Biofeedback instruments may measure and monitor heart function, breathing, and skin temperature.
+Biofeedback instruments measure and monitor heart function, breathing, and skin temperature.
 These instruments rapidly and accurately provide feedback information to the user.
 This information is incorporated with feedback on thinking, emotions, and behavior, which supports desired physiological changes.
-After practice, the ability to change one’s physiological state can be done without instrumentation
+After practice, the ability to change one’s physiological state can be done without instrumentation.
+Biofeedback facilitates self-regulation of your own physiological state.

 Can biofeedback help decrease my anxiety?